east-winds/east-winds.github.io/papers.md

 ## In Progress ##

+**Davidson, M. R.** and Pérez-Arriaga, J. I. Avoiding Pitfalls in China's Electricity Reforms, (_revise and resubmit_).

+**Davidson, M. R.** "From Barrier to Bridge: The Role of Coal in China’s Decarbonization".
+In edited volume on China's decarbonization pathways, D. Schrag and H. Lee (Eds.).

+**Davidson, M. R.**, Pearson, M. "Static Electricity: Institutional and Ideational Barriers to China’s Market Reforms."

+**Davidson, M. R.** "Electricity Markets in a Carbon-Constrained World: Reforming Scheduling Practices in China and India."

+## Book Chapters ##

-**Davidson, M. R.** Electricity systems integration challenges: A local perspective.
-In T. G. Rawski & L. Brandt (Eds.), _Policy, Regulation, and Innovation in Chinese Industry_, (_in press_).
+**Davidson, M. R.** Technology Integration in China’s Electricity System: Central Targets and Local Challenges.
+In T. G. Rawski & L. Brandt (Eds.), _Policy, Regulation and Innovation in China’s Electricity and Telecom Industries_, (_in press_).
 (Poster presentation: [Hidden Costs of Technology Development by the Plan: Case of China's Coal Fleet Upgrading](/2017-03-10-hidden-costs-technology-china-coal/))

-**Davidson, M. R.** and Pérez-Arriaga, J. I. Avoiding Pitfalls in China's Electricity Reforms, (_under review_).

-## Book Chapters ##

 **Davidson, M. R.**, Kahrl, F., & Karplus, V. J. (2017).
 [Towards a political economy framework for wind power: Does China break the mould?](/2017-04-12-oup-political-economy-framework-wind-china/) In D. Arent, C. Arndt, M. Miller, F. Tarp, & O. Zinaman (Eds.), _The Political Economy of Clean Energy Transitions_ (pp. 250–270).
 Oxford University Press.